RoshoniaB/leopardy/project.md

 - As a player, I would like a victory animation when I win the game, so that I feel good about my victory!
 - As a player I would like to have a timer so none of the players could take too long.
 - As a player I would like to hear a song when someone is taking a long time.

+## Ideas

+# User Experience
+* Song begins to play
+" Welcome to Leopardy!"  * Anouncer says this *
+* the heading pops up first
+* then zooms to the top of the screen

+* the categories are next to fill in from left to right in a wave
+* at the same time the timer and teams fill in.
+- team 1 on left, team 2 on right.
+- option to be able to name the teams

+* click a number to get started
+- at this time the timer will begin
+- at the end og the end of the time the answer will appear.
+- a question will pop up "did they get the answer right? yes? no?"
+- points will be added accordingly.

+* the box will darken after a question has been selected.
+* at the end the winner will get a gif of the 'but im not a rapper' guy
+- with the team name at the bottom.